The Physical Therapist Assistant Program has two distinct phases: the preparation phase and the professional phase.

-Those students who have completed the application process are in the professional phase.
-During the five semester program, all of the professional courses are offered.
+Students who have completed the application process are in the professional phase.
+During the five-semester program, all of the professional courses are offered.
 These courses include didactic (classroom) and clinical experiences.

 During their last three semesters, students are scheduled for full-time internships in physical therapy departments throughout this region.
 The professional courses taken during this phase are non-transferable to the State University System.